The baby name Lottie mixes vintage nickname style with ties to a chart-topping favorite.

 No question, though, that the 2015 birth of Princess Charlotte Elizabeth Diana of Cambridge – now Wales – helped raise the name’s profile.

-More recently, Bridgerton introduced us to a fictional version of Queen Charlotte, cementing the name’s status as thoroughly royal.
+More recently, Bridgerton introduced us to a fictional version of this Queen Charlotte, cementing the name’s status as thoroughly royal.

-But in more recent years, it’s been rumored that Kate calls her daughter Lottie, and she’s been heard using the nickname in public.
+In recent years, it’s been rumored that Kate calls her daughter Lottie, and she’s been heard using the nickname in public.

 Of course, Lottie sounds different in British English.
 It’s a little crisper, with Ts enunciated.
 American Ts tend to sound more like Ds – Loddie.

-YELLOWJACKETS
+LOTTIE IN YELLOWJACKETS

 In November 2021, Yellowjackets debuted on Showtime.
 It’s the story of a girls’ soccer team flying to a tournament when it crashes.
 The survivors endure nineteenth months surviving in the Canadian wilderness before they’re rescued.